 To really test your language skills, in some parts of the country languages are broken down even further into regional dialects.
-As you travel around Belgium, you may hear variations such as East Flemish, West Flemish, Walloon (mostly spoken by older people in rural areas), Picard, Low Dietsch and Luxembourgish.
+As you travel around Belgium, you may hear variations such as East Flemish, West Flemish, Walloon (mostly spoken by older people in rural areas), Picard, Low Dietsch, and Luxembourgish.
 Antwerp also has one of the few Jewish communities worldwide that still speak Yiddish as its dominant language.

 The language divide is just one part of much greater segregation between the Flanders and Wallonia regions.
 When you're talking to locals in the north, it is common for them to describe themselves as being "from Flanders" rather than "from Belgium".
 Indeed, Flanders has its own parliament and government, and several political parties continue to campaign for Flemish independence.

 As a result, it's wise to be sensitive to these cultural and linguistic differences when talking to locals in Belgium.
 To be on the safe side, start every conversation in English.
-Most Belgians are bi-lingual (many are even tri-lingual) and speak fluent English.
+Most Belgians are bilingual (many are even trilingual) and speak fluent English.

-Download one of our 24 travel phrasebook apps for your iPhone.
+Because not everyone speaks English as fluently as the Belgians – and also because it's good manners to know some of the local lingo – take advantage of our 24 travel phrasebook apps for your iPhone.
 From Arabic to Korean, these apps are packed with essential phrases to know before you go.